hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 ### Service Name

-When a Consul service is synced to Kubernetes, the name of the Kubernetes service will match exactly within Kubernetes.
+When a Consul service is synced to Kubernetes, the name of the Kubernetes service will exactly match the name of the Consul service.

-A service name prefix can be specified to the sync program.
-If specified, this prefix will be attached to Consul services within Kubernetes.
-This defaults to no prefix.
-The prefix can be specified using the `-k8s-service-prefix` flag and can also be specified using Helm configuration.
+To change this default exact match behavior, it is possible to specify a prefix to be added to service names within Kubernetes by using the `-k8s-service-prefix` flag.
+This can also be specified in the Helm configuration.

 **If a conflicting service is found,** the service will not be synced.
 This does not match the Kubernetes to Consul behavior, but given the current